 Any of these symptoms can be caused by cancer or by other, less serious health problems, such as an infection.
 If you are experiencing any of these symptoms, you should consult with a doctor.

-To diagnose prostate cancer, your physician will ask you questions about your personal and family health history, as well as performing a physical examination, a digital rectal exam, a urine test to check for blood or infection, and a PSA blood test.
-A transrectal ultrasound and cystoscopy could also be ordered to assist your physician in making a determination of the cause of your symptoms.
+To diagnose prostate cancer, your physician will ask you questions about your personal and family health history, as well as perform a physical examination, a digital rectal exam, a urine test to check for blood or infection, and a PSA blood test.
+A transrectal ultrasound and cystoscopy could also be ordered to assist your physician in determining the cause of your symptoms.

 Stages of Prostate Cancer

-Once your physician has diagnosed prostate cancer, the next step is to determine the stage or the extent of the disease.
-This staging process determines if the cancer has spread, and if it has, to what extent, as well as what areas of the body are affected.
+Once your physician has diagnosed prostate cancer, the next step is to determine the stage or extent of the disease.
+This staging process determines if the cancer has spread, and if so, the extent, as well as the areas of the body that are affected.

 Staging the disease is a complex process.
-Your physician may use a Roman number (I-IV) or a capital letter (A-D) in describing the stage of your prostate cancer.
+Your physician may use a Roman number (I-IV) or a capital letter (A-D) to describe the stage of your prostate cancer.

-- Stage II or B: Your physician can feel the tumor during a rectal exam, but there is no evidence that the cancer has spread outside the prostate gland at this stage.
+- Stage II or B: Your physician can feel the tumor during a rectal exam, but there is no evidence that the cancer has spread outside the prostate gland.

 - Stage III or C: The cancer has spread to nearby tissues around the prostate gland, such as penetrating through the prostate capsule or invading into the adjacent seminal vesicles.